 21. Doughnut Day!

-fatty foodie, I can really get behind any country that has an entire day dedicated to jam doughnuts.
+As someone that loves my jam doughnuts, I can really get behind any country that has an entire day dedicated to them.

-In addition to the Official Dwarf Information Centre, there is a website featuring photographs of each gnome along with its name and detailed backstory, gnome walking tours, maps detailing where you can find which gnome, a gnome festival, and even a winter tradition of dressing the gnomes in knitted hats and scarves to stop them from getting cold.
-If that isn’t the most precious thing ever, I don’t know what is.
+In addition to the Official Dwarf Information Centre, you can attend a dwarf walking tour, an annual dwarf festival, and there’s even a winter tradition of dressing the gnomes in knitted hats and scarves to stop them from getting cold!

 24. Fryderyk Chopin